Ingewikkeld/iwantto.support/composer.md

 ## How to support

 Jordi Boggiano, lead developer of Composer, runs his own company.
-One of the products he has released specifically to fund time for his Composer work is (https://toranproxy.com/)[Toran Proxy].
+One of the products he has released specifically to fund time for his Composer work is [Toran Proxy](https://toranproxy.com/).
 Toran ensures more stable and faster use of Composer by forming a proxy layer between your server and the repositories used by your project.
 While Toran Proxy is free for personal use, you can buy yourself a supporter license, or if you have a company you can purchase company licenses.